The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Discussion

-This study presents several critical implications for the field of HCI and data visualisation research.
-The demonstrated comparative effectiveness of GenAI agents suggests that leveraging advanced AI technologies can provide alternative and complementing methods to data storytelling in support users in interpreting complex data visualisations \citep{fernandez2024data, li2024we, yan2024vizchat}.
-Specifically, the proactive agent's superior performance, especially after the intervention was removed, underscores the potential of scaffolding techniques in facilitating and cultivating essential comprehension skills of data visualisations \cite{gibbons2002scaffolding, kim2018effectiveness}.
-Researchers should explore how these agents can be further developed to provide adaptive, context-aware support that evolves with the user's growing comprehension skills \cite{asamoah2022improving, bahtaji2020improving}.
+This study has significant implications for the fields of education and learning analytics.
+Our findings suggest that leveraging advanced GenAI technologies can provide effective alternatives or complements to conventional scaffolding methods like data storytelling, thereby enhancing students' understanding of complex visual analytics in educational settings \citep{li2024we, yan2024vizchat}.
+Specifically, the proactive GenAI agent's superior post-intervention performance highlights the potential of scaffolding techniques for cultivating essential comprehension skills in VLA \citep{gibbons2002scaffolding, kim2018effectiveness}.
+Researchers are encouraged to explore the development of these GenAI agents further to offer adaptive, context-aware support that evolves alongside students' growing analytical skills \citep{asamoah2022improving, bahtaji2020improving}.

-The positive findings on GenAI agents by no means invalidate the value of data storytelling.
-Instead, they further substantiate the foundational principles of creating effective data stories \cite{Segel2010, Zdanovic2022, Ryan2016, Knaflic2015}, as these design principles closely align with established scaffolding techniques in the field of education and training \cite{van2010scaffolding, kim2018effectiveness}.
-However, the current evidence is limited to enhanced effectiveness and efficiency in comprehending insights from data visualisations and does not necessarily translate to improved memory recall \cite{Zdanovic2022}, user engagement \citep{boy2015does, zhao2019understanding}, or fostering empathy towards the subject matter \citep{boy2017showing, morais2021can, Liem2020}.
-Consequently, this study contributes to and advocates for a broader research initiative that promotes the investigation of human-AI collaboration in designing and developing tools to better support users in comprehending insights from data visualisations and developing their comprehension skills during the process.
-This is becoming increasingly essential for work across various domains \cite{sun2023data, park2023charlie, yang2023pair, schroeder2020evaluation}.
+The positive effects observed with GenAI agents do not diminish the value of conventional scaffolding methods like data storytelling.
+Instead, they reinforce the effectiveness of the principal design elements of data stories \citep{Segel2010, Zdanovic2022}, which align with established educational scaffolding techniques \citep{van2010scaffolding, kim2018effectiveness}.
+However, the current study focuses on improved effectiveness and efficiency in comprehending insights from visual analytics and does not necessarily equate to enhanced memory retention, learner engagement, or emotional reaction to VLA \citep{vieira2018visual, noroozi2019multimodal}.
+Thus, our study advocates for a broader research initiative into human-AI collaboration in designing educational tools that both support users in interpreting VLA and foster the development of comprehension skills.
+This has become increasingly important across various educational contexts \citep{vieira2018visual, verbert2020learning}.